AdityaShriwas18/GitHub_Profile_Tracker/README.md

 - **Accurate Profile Search**: Simply input the GitHub user ID, and It'll do the rest.
 - **Comprehensive Profile Information**: Gain insights with some profile data, including:
   - **Profile Creation Date**: Know when the account was created.
+  - **Account Type**: Is it a Personal accounts, Organization accounts or Enterprise accounts.
+  - **Email Address**: Email address accociated with the account.
   - **Last Updated Date**: See the most recent activity.
   - **Followers and Following**: Track the user's influence and network.
   - **Profile Picture**: Get a visual identity.